uffebjorklund/XSockets.JavaScript.Client/README.md

 XSockets - JavaScript Client (TypeScript)
 =========

-We are rewriting the JavaScript client for XSockets in TypeScript.
-Currently in beta1
+We have replaced the old JavaScript client with a TypeScript client.

 ### Install

-    Install-Package XSockets.JsApi -pre
+    Install-Package XSockets.JsApi